Sound of the Universe

 The Consciousness connection...
 The eternal friend

-Since then, Aauummah, Aauumm, Aum or Om has been that sound friend who has remained a constant guide in my continuing spiritual journey to discover, reveal and revel in the mystic.
+Since then, Aauummah, Aauumm, Aum or Om has been that sound friend who has remained a constant guide in my continuing spiritual journey to help me discover, reveal and revel in the mystic.
 My friend also gave me the wonderful gift of freedom from fear—that fear which arises from living in the impermanent and unpredictable world.

 The eternally vibrating sounds